 Cheap and Easy to Make

 Maybe you’re a visual learner.
-In that case, I hope this kombucha video I made helps you to get the confidence to give it a shot!
+In that case, I hope this kombucha video helps you get the confidence to give it a shot!

 Have you ever tried kombucha, or do you hope to try it soon?
 What flavor do you most enjoy, or would you try first?